 According to the Centers for Disease Control and Prevention (CDC), among 1 in 6 adults have been reported to have suffered through four or more forms of adverse childhood experiences (ACEs) in their lifetime which, in turn, has affected their mental and physical development in some way, rendering them more susceptible to several mental and physical disorders.

-In this article, we will shed light on the topic of ACEs, determining its link with adult mental health, including the types of childhood trauma, mental and physical disorders caused by it, treatment and prevention methods along with the long term effects of childhood trauma.
+In this article, we will shed light on the topic of ACEs, determining their link with adult mental health, including the types of childhood trauma, mental and physical disorders caused by it, treatment and prevention methods along with the long-term effects of childhood trauma.

 But first, what exactly are Adverse Childhood Experiences?